 Rayon

-A great choice for cool comfort in warm weather
+Why rayon is a great choice for cool comfort in warm weather

 The fiber is produced as a continuous filament, then made into yarns with single filaments (monofilament), a group of filaments (multifilament), or cut in short staple lengths and spun.
 Fabric made from spun rayon is similar to wool or cotton, whereas fabric produced from continuous filaments is smoother, more lustrous and stronger.
 Cut staples can also be blended with other fibers.
 Rayon has less strength than most other fibers, and has low abrasion resistance.
 Therefore it is not a good choice for articles subject to a lot of wear, e.g. socks.